Watsco (WSO) to Release Earnings on Thursday

-Watsco (NYSE:WSO – Get Rating) will be announcing its earnings results before the market opens on Thursday, October 20th.
-Analysts expect the company to announce earnings of $4.43 per share for the quarter.
-Investors that are interested in participating in the company’s conference call can do so using this link.
+Watsco (NYSE:WSO – Get Rating) is scheduled to be releasing its earnings data before the market opens on Thursday, October 20th.
+Analysts expect Watsco to post earnings of $4.43 per share for the quarter.
+Persons interested in participating in the company’s earnings conference call can do so using this link.

-Watsco (NYSE:WSO – Get Rating) last issued its earnings results on Tuesday, July 26th.
+Watsco (NYSE:WSO – Get Rating) last announced its quarterly earnings data on Tuesday, July 26th.
 The construction company reported $4.93 earnings per share for the quarter, missing analysts’ consensus estimates of $5.02 by ($0.09).
-Watsco had a net margin of 7.56% and a return on equity of 25.27%.
-The company had revenue of $2.13 billion during the quarter, compared to analyst estimates of $2.15 billion.
-During the same quarter in the prior year, the business earned $3.71 EPS.
-The business’s quarterly revenue was up 15.4% on a year-over-year basis.
+Watsco had a return on equity of 25.27% and a net margin of 7.56%.
+The business had revenue of $2.13 billion for the quarter, compared to analyst estimates of $2.15 billion.
+During the same period in the prior year, the company earned $3.71 EPS.
+The company’s revenue was up 15.4% on a year-over-year basis.
 On average, analysts expect Watsco to post $15 EPS for the current fiscal year and $14 EPS for the next fiscal year.

 Watsco Dividend Announcement

-A number of equities analysts have recently commented on the stock.
-StockNews.com assumed coverage on shares of Watsco in a report on Wednesday, October 12th.
-They set a “hold” rating on the stock.
-Morgan Stanley lifted their price target on shares of Watsco from $217.00 to $218.00 and gave the stock an “underweight” rating in a report on Wednesday, October 12th.
-Deutsche Bank Aktiengesellschaft assumed coverage on shares of Watsco in a report on Wednesday, August 17th.
-They set a “hold” rating and a $311.00 price target on the stock.
-KeyCorp lifted their price target on shares of Watsco from $300.00 to $310.00 and gave the stock an “overweight” rating in a report on Tuesday, September 6th.
-Finally, Robert W. Baird raised shares of Watsco from a “neutral” rating to an “outperform” rating and lowered their target price for the stock from $350.00 to $313.00 in a research note on Thursday, July 14th.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and three have given a buy rating to the company.
-Based on data from MarketBeat.com, Watsco has an average rating of “Hold” and a consensus target price of $300.40.
+A number of analysts have commented on WSO shares.
+KeyCorp boosted their target price on Watsco from $300.00 to $310.00 and gave the stock an “overweight” rating in a research report on Tuesday, September 6th.
+Stephens decreased their target price on Watsco to $350.00 and set an “outperform” rating on the stock in a research report on Wednesday, July 27th.
+Deutsche Bank Aktiengesellschaft started coverage on Watsco in a research report on Wednesday, August 17th.
+They set a “hold” rating and a $311.00 target price on the stock.
+Morgan Stanley boosted their target price on Watsco from $217.00 to $218.00 and gave the stock an “underweight” rating in a research report on Wednesday, October 12th.
+Finally, Robert W. Baird upgraded Watsco from a “neutral” rating to an “outperform” rating and decreased their target price for the stock from $350.00 to $313.00 in a research report on Thursday, July 14th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average target price of $300.40.

 Watsco, Inc, together with its subsidiaries, distributes air conditioning, heating, refrigeration equipment, and related parts and supplies.
 The company distributes equipment comprising residential ducted and ductless air conditioners, such as gas, electric, and oil furnaces; commercial air conditioning and heating equipment systems; and other specialized equipment.